 - Assisting businesses to comply with the new Companies Act and amended Close Corporations Act;

-- Aligning company documents, such as the Memorandum of Incorporation (MoI), with the new Companies Act and other legislation;
+- Bring company documents, such as the Memorandum of Incorporation (MoI), into line with the new Companies Act to specifically comply with the protection of information in terms of other legislation;

 - Setting up Shareholder Agreements for companies and association agreements for close corporations;